 - Article 13: Cost accounting and Price control

 The number of ‘markets’ considered susceptible to ex ante regulation has been reduced from 18 markets in 2003, to 7 markets in 2007 and 5 markets in 2014.
 The regulation is now almost entirely focused on wholesale.

+Investaura has reviewed the situation in 20 countries in Europe making up 97% of the European population.
 The practice of Accounting Separation regulation in Europe has also evolved in the recent past.
 The trend in Europe is toward reducing SRA obligations.
 The sector-specific regulation currently in force is expected to gradually disappear in favour of the common competition law.

-Investaura has recently advised a telecoms group on its regulatory accounting strategy and its response to the National Regulatory Authority (NRA) concerning accounting separation remedies.
 Investaura consultants are also expert in cost accounting and cost allocation methodologies (HCA / CCA, FAC / LRIC) including bottom-up cost models.